ryanbyrne30/home_lab/docs/tools/SonarQube/README.md

 In your Rancher dashboard, under "Secrets" add the certificate and key you just created.

 You can then add the TLS secret to the ingress for SonarQube.
-The TLS certificates should match been the ingress and the reverse proxy.
+The TLS certificates should match between the ingress and the reverse proxy.

 ### Add Ingress Using Rancher Dashboard